Primary Landing Page

 • As a condition of this grant, the recipient (or their home organisation) must:

-• Provide the ANU Philippines Institute with a valid payment request for the grant amount by 14 November 2025; and
+• Provide the ANU Philippines Institute with a valid payment request for the grant amount;

 • Failure to meet either of these requirements may result in termination of the grant award.